iwplus/spline-genetic-algorithm/README.md

 # spline-genetic-algorithm
-Search for optimal knot points for Spline Truncated non-parametric regression using Genetic Algorithm.
+Search for optimal knot points for Spline Truncated non-parametric regression using Genetics Algorithm.
 The polynomial order for all independent variables are equal

 To use it, you can install the package locally.